The Garden Grazer

 Instructions

-• In a small bowl, make the marinade: combine tamari, rice vinegar, maple syrup, garlic powder, and onion powder.
-Stir/whisk to combine.
+• In a medium bowl, make the marinade: Combine tamari, rice vinegar, maple syrup, garlic powder, and onion powder.
+Stir or whisk to combine.

 • Line a rimmed baking sheet with parchment paper or Silpat.
 Place tofu on pan in a single, separated layer.
-(If you have leftover marinade, spoon it over the top of the tofu cubes to maximize the flavor.)
+(I spoon the leftover marinade over the top of the tofu cubes to maximize the flavor.)

 • Bake for about 25-30 minutes, or until edges are golden brown, tossing halfway through.